 Yes, we’re all for both people taking personal responsibility in a relationship–in fact, that’s the only way it will work in a healthy way–BUT when there’s no connection in the process, that can really be a problem.

 Here are some ways to create more connection, be heard AND be responsible…

 1. Be sure that you are taking responsibility for your feelings.

-By that, we mean that you are questioning the untrue stories in your head and soothing yourself if they are untrue.
+By that, we mean that you are questioning the untrue stories in your head and not believing everything that you think.

 2. Take the emotion or feelings out of it, don’t get defensive–Address what you want.